Limón F.C.

-Limón Fútbol Club, commonly known as Limón, was a professional football club based in Limón Province, Costa Rica.
-It last played in the Liga FPD.
+Limón Fútbol Club, commonly known as Limón, was a professional football club based in Limón, Costa Rica.
+It last played in the Liga de Ascenso.

-The team played their home matches at the Estadio Juan Gobán, although the more recent Estadio Nuevo de Limón serves as an alternative ground.
+The team played their home matches at the Estadio Juan Gobán, though they also used the nearby new stadium, especially during their promotion to Primera División.

+During their stint on the Liga FPD, the team was known for its vast reliance on local young talent.

 History

 In 2009, local businessman Carlos Howden Pascal decided to invest in local second division soccer team ASODELI, shareholders agreed to lease the team and were renamed "Limón FC".
 In 2010, the team quickly returned to Costa Rica top level division Primera Division.

 By June 2011, Carlos Pascal was incarcerated and had his banks accounts frozen.
 In doing, he compromised the team's financial situation.

-In 2013, he was released but his bank accounts were still frozen, Currently some players are receiving bonds as salary until the case is settled.
+He was released in 2013, but his bank accounts were still frozen, Currently some players are receiving bonds as salary until the case is settled.
 Many players don't only play for Limón for income.
 Most of them work at the local port and various associated businesses.

 Limon FC were dissolved in February 2022 because of debts to the CCSS.